Skip to main content

 print("Animation ended:", animationName)

--- Perform further actions, such as switching animations
+-- Perform subsequent actions here, such as switching animations

 end)